 I was expected to renew its funding.

-But we knew that the 600,000 EUR pilot project only managed to get 2 farmers involved.
+Except that the 600,000 EUR pilot project only managed to get 2 farmers involved.

-But we knew that Indonesians don’t eat bell peppers.
+Except that Indonesians don’t eat bell peppers.

 A U-shaped table in a formal meeting room would be setup, with seats assigned with name tags, and a jar of water and breath mints to be shared by each pair of attendees.